AnkitaSri2658/TournamentTable/README.md

-# Grid Frontend Coding Test

-# Requirements
+# Agenda

-Please do the following tasks in order
+Performing the following tasks in order

-- Retrieve the data from the static series endpoint, and output this into a table or list
+- Retriving the data from the static series endpoint, and output this into a table or list
-- Add in the ability to be able to filter this table/list by title along with a text filter for tournament name
+- Adding ability to be able to filter this table/list by title along with a text filter for tournament name
-- Use whatever your feel comfortable to style the table/list following the design below
+- Using mpdule.css to style the table/list following the design below

 ## Table Designs
 - https://www.figma.com/file/CoIVwq0YUHfHnTvnUTpiAS/Interview-Design